There are many Americans who turn to alcohol to help with sleep problems. This begs the question, is it effective?

 The Effects of Sleep Deprivation

 The preponderance of evidence suggests that alcohol ultimately is not a good sleep aid, as it disrupts the quality of sleep.
 And there are many consequences of poor sleep quality.

-There are several health problems that are tied to lack of sleep, as relayed in a Healthline article.
-One of those is sleep deprivation which can cause problems for a number of body processes including the following:
+Several health problems are tied to lack of sleep.
+One of those is sleep deprivation which can cause problems for several body processes including the following:

 This system is the information superhighway of the body.
 Chronic insomnia can start to affect how information is distributed.